icza/mighty/README.md

 Lightweight extension to Go's [testing](https://golang.org/pkg/testing/) package.

 With this utility, you can make your Go test files super clean but still intuitive.
-This package doesn't want to hide complex things for you, but wants to eliminate repetitive, long code from your tests.
+This package doesn't want to hide complex things from you, but wants to eliminate repetitive, long code from your tests.

 Example: Let's write testing code for a `Sign(int) int` function,